siemens/ix/packages/documentation/docs/controls/_breadcrumb_styleguide.md

-Breadcrumb navigation is a UI control that allows users to track their location within a website or application and easily navigate to previous or child pages.
+Breadcrumb navigation is a UI control that allows users to track their location within an application and easily navigate to previous or child pages.

 ![Breadcrumb overview](/img/pattern_illustrations/breadcrumb_overview.png)